ycpei/ypei.me/posts/2019-02-14-raise-your-elbo.md

 And this yields $r_{ijk}$ and $s_{ijk\ell}$ since they can be computed as ${(7) \over (8)}$ and ${(9) \over (8)}$ respectively.

-Fully Bayesian EM / MFA {#Fully Bayesian EM / MFA}
+Fully Bayesian EM / MFA
 -----------------------

 Let us now venture into the realm of full Bayesian.